ashleybaxter/iamashley/_posts/2017-01-20-lessons-learned-from-inheriting-the-family-business.markdown

 It's OK to fail.

-My Dad's business was the catalyst for Jack.
+My Dad's business was the catalyst for With Jack.
 Those lessons—as difficult as they were to learn at the time—are helping me build a better, stronger business today.